5jt/dyalog-cookbook/manuscript/09-Documentation.md

 [^ocd]: Thanks to Roger Hui for this term.

 [^fixme]: Be it `⍝FIXME⍝` or `⍝CHECKME⍝` or `⍝TODO⍝` - what matters is that you keep it consistent and searchable.
 That implies that the search term cannot be mistaken as something else by accident.
-For that reason  `⍝TODO⍝` is slighty better better than `TODO`.
+For that reason, `⍝TODO⍝` is slighty better than `TODO`.

 [^markdown]: <https://en.wikipedia.org/wiki/Markdown>